AndrewB50/Loops_and_Lists/README.md

 >6.
 Inside the for loop increment the counter by 1.
 >7.
 Add a print statement outside the for loop to print the value of the count variable.\
 >8.
 Finally, add a break statement directly after the print statement inside the if condition for finding the number.

+These instructions were written by Meta for their Introductory Pyhton course on Coursera.